Chart Color Schemes

 Werris Creek has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Werris Creek is around 1,514.
-This reflects an increase of 36 people since the 2021 Census, which reported a population of 1,478.
-The change is inferred from AreaSearch's estimate of the resident population at 1,491 as of June 2024, following examination of the latest ERP data release by the ABS, and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 6.6 persons per square kilometer.
-Werris Creek's 2.4% growth since census positions it within 2.0 percentage points of the SA4 region (4.4%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 37.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Werris Creek's population is estimated at around 1,580 as of Nov 2025.
+This reflects an increase of 102 people (6.9%) since the 2021 Census, which reported a population of 1,478 people.
+The change is inferred from the resident population of 1,552 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 6.9 persons per square kilometer.
+Werris Creek's 6.9% growth since the 2021 census exceeded the SA4 region (4.6%) and the non-metro area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 37.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the suburb's population expected to reduce by 56 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 22 people.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the Werris Creek statistical area (Lv2)'s population expected to reduce by 57 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 23 people.

 Frequently Asked Questions - Population